Department of Accounting, Finance, and Economics

 A learner whose undergraduate degree was not in accounting may be required to take additional course work (which is not counted toward the 30 hours required for the degree) to be prepared for successful graduate study in business.
 All required leveling courses must be completed within the first 12 hours of course work and before any other courses in that discipline.
 For more information regarding leveling requirements, please reach out to the MACC Program Coordinator or refer to the MACC Student Guidebook.

-Before a learner completes 12 hours of graduate credit in the MACC program, the learner should contact the MACC Program Coordinator and request that an official degree plan be prepared.
-The learner may petition for changes in this degree plan at a later date, but these changes must be approved by the MACC Program Coordinator and the Dean of the College of Graduate Studies.
+Before a learner completes 12 hours of graduate credit in the MACC program, the learner should contact the Graduate Program Manager and request that an official degree plan be prepared.
+The learner may petition for changes in this degree plan at a later date, but these changes must be approved by the MACC Program Coordinator.

 Other Information